WHO Europe: Few women know alcohol linked to breast cancer

 Some 600,000 cases of breast cancer were reported in Europe in 2022.

-The WHO did not provide its own data on how many of those cases were alcohol-related.
+The WHO did not provide its own data on how many cases were alcohol-related.

-But it cited 2020 data from the International Agency for Research on Cancer, which showed that of 575,917 new breast cancer cases, 39,248 were alcohol-attributable, or around 7 per cent.
+But it cited 2020 data from the International Agency for Research on Cancer, which showed that of 575,917 new breast cancer cases, 39,248 were alcohol-attributable, about seven per cent.

 “The role of alcohol as a preventable risk factor for breast cancer is critical,” the WHO said.